AakashRaj20/Backend_assignment/README.md

   });
 </pre>

+### NOTE: To access the protected route, you need to include a bearer token in the Authorization header of your HTTP request.
+This token is obtained by either signing up a new user or logging in an existing user from the above signin or login api endpoints.

  1. Endpoint: /api/protected/secureEndpoint
  2. Method: GET
+ 3. Authorization Header: Bearer Token
- 3. Description: Returns a message if the request is authenticated and within the rate limit.
+ 4. Description: Returns a message if the request is authenticated and within the rate limit.
- 4. Response:
+ 5. Response:
     1. Success: status code: 200
     <pre>
       {